Consulting can be a great way to fund a startup or make a bunch of cash. It’s easy to start; Just pick an hourly rate and jump in.

 The true cost of an employee is double the nominal cost.
 If you bill out a so-called “$30/hour” employee at $60/hour, you’ll only break even.
 You really need to bill out at $100/hour to make any kind of profit.

-Which is hard, because the client you’re billing knows this person doesn’t really cost $100/hour.
+Which is hard, because the client you’re billing knows this person doesn’t cost even close to $100/hour.
 And when that client thinks about what’s “fair,” they won’t go through the computation I just did; they’ll base it on the person’s nominal rate plus a little profit for you.
 This caps the amount you can actually re-bill before client feels ripped off.

 What to do?